GarrettStrealy/Operating-Systems-S21/README.md

 # Operating-Systems-S21

-Projects for a course in Operating Systems
+Projects for a course on Operating Systems